zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

 ## Task 3: Create group and IAM policies
 A user's permissions to access services comes from the groups to which they belong.
 The permissions for a group are defined by policies.
 Policies define what actions members of a group can perform, and in which compartments.
 Users can access services and perform operations based on the policies set for the groups of which they are members.

 If you are not an administrator on your tenancy, you must insure that additional policies have been added to the group you are a member of or ask your admin to create a separate group for you with additional policies.

-The group will have IAM policies to create and manage the resources in the compartment.
+This group will have IAM policies to create and manage the resources in the compartment.

 Here are the steps for creating a new group and assigning security policy required for this workshop (only a user with the admin account will be able to perform the below steps):

-1. Lets create compartment grabdish as shown.
+1. Lets create compartment **grabdish** as shown.
   ![](images/create-comp.png " ")

 2. Click the Navigation Menu in the upper left, navigate to Identity & Security and select Groups.
   ![](images/id-groups.png " ")